informalsystems/tendermint-rs/.changelog/unreleased/breaking-changes/1193-multi-version-tendermint.md

   to unsigned varint, to correspond to the changes in Tendermint Core 0.37.
   No compatibility with 0.34 is provided at the moment.
   ([#1193](https://github.com/informalsystems/tendermint-rs/pull/1193)).
+- [`tendermint-rpc`] Changed the signature of `WebSocketClient::new_with_config` and the public `WebSocketConfig` type of its parameter: instead of being a re-export from tungstenite, it's a struct defined in this crate and featuring a compatibility mode parameter.